sigmacomputing/sigmaquickstarts/site/sigmaguides/src/partner_snowflake_summit_hackathon_2024/partner_snowflake_summit_hackathon_2024.md

 This is useful to know because if you want to build something in Sigma (ie: dashboard, report etc...) you need a workbook, at least one page and some data.
 Data can come from the cloud data warehouse or end user input, but will talk more about that later.

+One particular may be new to users of traditional BI products.
+This feature, called `Input Tables` allow data to be captured from the user, and stored in the warehouse.
+In addition, data in an Input Table can be joined (via a [lookup](https://help.sigmacomputing.com/docs/add-columns-through-lookup)) to other warehouse tables.
+This enables many powerful use cases, a few are covered in this ]QuickStart.](https://quickstarts.sigmacomputing.com/guide/input_tables_use_cases/index.html?index=..%2F..index#0)

-The last feature we will mention now (there are SO MANY FEATURES) called controls.
+The last feature we will mention now (there are **SO MANY FEATURES**) called `Controls`.

 A Sigma control is typically a drop list that filters the Page data (or individual item).
 There are many variations of controls, and all are really easy to use.